Changes to your rubbish collection services from 6 November 2017 - you should have received your personalised letter in March

 - Recycling for flats

 There are some materials that we will not pick-up in your rubbish collection.
 These are asbestos, DIY rubble, garden waste, hazardous waste, large items and paint.
-The hyperlinks provide information on what to do with these instead.
+The links provide information on what to do with these instead.

-Putting out your waste
+Putting out your recycling and rubbish

 - Put out your recycling and rubbish at the edge of you property closest to the highway between 8pm the night before and 7am on the day of your normal collection day.
 The later you can leave it the better because the chances of gulls and nocturnal animals ripping open your bags are reduced.